 Tier 3: You pay the highest copayment.
 This tier is primarily made up of brand name drugs not included in Tiers 1 or 2.
 Generic or brand name alternatives for Tier 3 drugs may be available in Tiers 1 or 2.

 Use Mail Order: Are you taking prescription drugs for a long-term condition, such as asthma, high blood pressure, or high cholesterol?
-Switch your prescription from a retail pharmacy to mail order It can save you money –$5 -$30 for three months of medication, depending on the tier.
+Switch your prescription from a retail pharmacy to mail order.
+Some plans offer this benefit at select retail pharmacies.
+It can save you money –$5 -$30 for three months of medication, depending on the tier.
 See the plan pages for copay details.
 Once you begin mail order, you can conveniently order refills by phone or online.
 Contact your plan for details.

 Prescription Drug Programs